inkVerb/VIP/Orientation.md

 i am a root command because i use the hash sign i am dangerous and powerful
 ```

+*Below is a file named "some-file.txt" and it's contents...*

 | **some-file.txt** :